 Through the practice of yoga , we gain flexibility, strength, stability, stamina and with that confidence and a quieter mind, an inner stillness.

 I teach a variety of classes in Ealing and West Kensington, both general and intermediate level, which include asanas (postures), pranayama (breath control) and relaxation.
-I also enjoy teaching children at a local primary school and teenagers in a studio in Ealing as well as children and teens at triyoga Ealing.
+I also enjoy teaching teenagers in a studio in Northfields and at triyoga as well as primary school children at a local school.